Page Title: Flagpole Halyard Line How To Re-rope a flagpole How to rig a snaphook How to spot worn out halyard

 The Flag GuyTM recommends He-Man HalyardTM MADE in USA

 Increase the strength in your flagpole with DOUBLE BRAID high performance polyester flagpole rope.
 Same great resistance to moisture, sunlight UV, and abrasion that you expect in a polyester fiber.
 Great resistance to rot and mildew.
 This is a a critical component of your flagpole supplies.
-This is our first choice when reroping a flagpole
+This is our first choice when re-roping a flagpole.

-Halyard, flag rope, is NOT returnable
+Halyard, flag rope, is NOT returnable.

-SCROLL DOWN TO SEE BIG SAVINGS ON BROWN HE-MAN HALYARD
+SCROLL DOWN TO SEE BROWN HE-MAN HALYARD

 Double Braid Polyester